lovelle/jquery-chat/README.md

 ===========

-100% pure javascript realtime chat (client and server) facebook/gmail style web chat. jQuery Chat allows webmasters/developers to add a fully-working chat room on top of their site, see 'index.html' as an example.
+100% pure javascript realtime chat (client and server) facebook/gmail style web chat.

+The jQuery Chat plugin can be used to add a JavaScript-based chatting system to your site, allows webmasters/developers to add a fully-working chat room on top of their site, see 'index.html' as an example.

-With some of this components -> [Jquery](http://jquery.com/), [jQuery UI](http://jqueryui.com/), [Node.js](http://nodejs.org/), [Socket.IO](http://socket.io/)
+With some of this components -> [Jquery](http://jquery.com/), [Node.js](http://nodejs.org/), [Socket.IO](http://socket.io/)

 ### Prerequisites: